 Jan 1, 2012 — Native American tribes in Eastern Oregon recently marked kimtee inmewit, a ceremony that welcomes the sacred new foods of the new year.
 The tribes see these foods not just as nourishment, but as a connection to ancestors.

-Jan 1, 2012 — On New Year's Day some 200 years ago, Haiti gained its independence from France.
-Each Jan.
-1, Haitians commemorate the event by eating soup joumou — a dish their former French rulers considered too good for them.
+Jan 1, 2012 — Each Jan.
+1, Haitians commemorate independence by eating soup joumou — a dish their former French rulers considered too good for them.
 The soup is so beloved that it can land some in the hospital.

 Dec 27, 2011 — They're enormously popular — an estimated $27.8 billion worth have been given this holiday season.
 But many also never get fully used.
 What to do?
 Swap them.
 Regift them.
 Invest them.
 Or, perhaps, give them to charity.